 The main goal of chemotherapy for advanced breast cancer is generally to improve quality and length of life rather than to cure the disease.

-- Sikov WM, et al. Neoadjuvant therapy for breast cancer: Rational, pretreatment evaluations and therapeutic options. http://www.uptodate.com/home.
-Accessed April 21, 2013.
+- Sikov WM, et al. Neoadjuvant therapy for breast cancer: Rationale, pretreatment evaluations and therapeutic options. http://www.uptodate.com/home.
+Accessed July 31, 2016.

 - What to expect when having chemotherapy.
 Cancer.Net. http://www.cancer.net/navigating-cancer-care/how-cancer-treated/chemotherapy/what-expect-when-having-chemotherapy.
 Accessed July 31, 2016.

 - AskMayoExpert.
 Breast cancer.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.